 If you would like to join our February 2021 intake, applications can be submitted through UCAS from 8th September 2020.
 Please check back here for vacancy information.

-- This course was jointly developed with the South Western Ambulance Service NHS Trust (SWAST).
-It's also accredited by the Health and Care Professions Council (HCPC), so you can register to work as a paramedic once you graduate.
+This course was jointly developed with the South Western Ambulance Service NHS Trust (SWAST).
+It's also approved by the Health and Care Professions Council (HCPC), so you will be eligible to apply for registration to work as a paramedic once you graduate.

 Why study paramedic science?

 Paramedics are multi-skilled professionals who work as part of frontline NHS ambulance teams, responding to acute medical or traumatic emergencies.

 It's a physically and mentally demanding role, where you'll work under pressure and administer emergency treatment and life-saving procedures in challenging conditions.